statistik-lehre/rtutorials/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This R package is currently under development.
+This R package is currently under active development.
 It provides interactive `learnr` statistics tutorials, aiming to teach statistics along with the basics of the R programming language.
 It is in German and written for students of environmental and civil engineering, to accompany their first statistics lecture.